-[7.3] Change in location and size of the MONDCSS and PERFOUT saved segments z/VM 7.3 includes the following additional changes.
+[7.3] Change in location and size of the MONDCSS and PERFOUT saved segments z/VM 7.3 includes changes to the connectivity and networking features of z/VM.

 The default CP MONITOR MONDCSS saved segment starting virtual address has been changed to 1 GB and the size has been increased to 96 MB.
 The IBM Performance Toolkit PERFOUT saved segment starting virtual address has been changed to 1120 MB, immediately following the new MONDCSS.